zerobounce/zero-bounce-pascal/README.md

 In order to run this library, the zero-bounce API which requires an API key.
 Check [this guide](https://www.zerobounce.net/docs/api-dashboard#API_keys_management) to see how to grab yours.

-## Project's units
+## Package's units

 The methods implemented in this library can raise `ZbException`.

-- ZbUtility - contains utility methods
+- __ZbUtility__ - contains utility methods
-    - ZbSetApiKey - set the API key to be used within the all SDK's methods
+    - `ZbSetApiKey` - set the API key to be used within the all SDK's methods
-    - ZbException - exception containing data about the response context
+    - `ZbException` - exception containing data about the response context
-- ZbGenerics - contains general purpose methods
+- __ZbGenerics__ - contains general purpose methods
-    - ZbGetCredits (returns integer) - fetch account's credits
+    - `ZbGetCredits` (returns integer) - fetch account's credits
-    - ZbGetApiUsage (returns `TApiUsage`) - fetch account's (overall or specific) API usage
+    - `ZbGetApiUsage` (returns `TApiUsage`) - fetch account's (overall or specific) API usage
-    - ZbActivityData (returns integer) - fetch the amount of days an email inbox has been active
+    - `ZbActivityData` (returns integer) - fetch the amount of days an email inbox has been active
-- ZbValidation - fetch validation information about emails
+- __ZbValidation__ - fetch validation information about emails
-    - ZbValidateEmail (returns `TZbValidationResult`) - validate one email
+    - `ZbValidateEmail` (returns `TZbValidationResult`) - validate one email
-    - ZbBatchValidateEmails (retrns `TZBBatchValidation`) - validate a list of emails
+    - `ZbBatchValidateEmails` (retrns `TZBBatchValidation`) - validate a list of emails
-- ZbBulk - bulk email validation or AI scoring
+- __ZbBulk__ - bulk email validation or AI scoring
     - Bulk Email validation:
-        - ZbBulkValidationFileSubmit (returns `TZBFileFeedback`) - submit for bulk validation a file contents, containing emails
+        - `ZbBulkValidationFileSubmit` (returns `TZBFileFeedback`) - submit for bulk validation a file contents, containing emails
-        - ZbBulkValidationFileStatusCheck (returns `TZBFileStatus`) - check the status of a submitted file
+        - `ZbBulkValidationFileStatusCheck` (returns `TZBFileStatus`) - check the status of a submitted file
-        - ZbBulkValidationResultFetch (returns `TZBBulkResponse`) - fetch the validation result of a submitted file
+        - `ZbBulkValidationResultFetch` (returns `TZBBulkResponse`) - fetch the validation result of a submitted file
-        - ZbBulkValidationResultDelete (returns `TZBFileFeedback`) - delete file submitted for bulk validation
+        - `ZbBulkValidationResultDelete` (returns `TZBFileFeedback`) - delete file submitted for bulk validation
     - AI scoring:
-        - ZbAiScoringFileSubmit (returns `TZBFileFeedback`) - submit for AI scoring a file contents, containing emails
+        - `ZbAiScoringFileSubmit` (returns `TZBFileFeedback`) - submit for AI scoring a file contents, containing emails
-        - ZbAiScoringFileStatusCheck (returns `TZBFileStatus`) - check the status of a submitted file
+        - `ZbAiScoringFileStatusCheck` (returns `TZBFileStatus`) - check the status of a submitted file
-        - ZbAiScoringResultFetch (returns `TZBBulkResponse`) - fetch the validation result of a submitted file
+        - `ZbAiScoringResultFetch` (returns `TZBBulkResponse`) - fetch the validation result of a submitted file
-        - ZbAiScoringResultDelete (returns `TZBFileFeedback`) - delete file submitted for AI scoring
+        - `ZbAiScoringResultDelete` (returns `TZBFileFeedback`) - delete file submitted for AI scoring
-- ZbStructures - contains structures returned by the methods enumerated above
+- __ZbStructures__ - contains structures returned by the methods enumerated above

-## Local environment
+## Usage

 ### Delphi

-In order to run this project, one must install [Delphi IDE](https://www.embarcadero.com/products/delphi/starter/free-download).
+In order to run this package, one must install [Delphi IDE](https://www.embarcadero.com/products/delphi/starter/free-download).

 Open Delphi IDE, File > Open, browse for `./packages/ZeroBounce.dpk` (or `./packages/zb.groupproj`), click "Open package".